-Modern HVAC systems are extremely efficient and effective at maintaining our comfort partially due to the fact that they operate on a closed loop.
-But while the benefits of a closed loop heating and cooling system are substantial, it’s not all perfect.
+Modern HVAC systems are extremely efficient and effective at maintaining our comfort, partially due to the fact that they operate on a closed loop.
+But while the benefits of a closed-loop heating and cooling system are substantial, it’s not all perfect.

-Our homes are well insulated and air sealed, and our HVAC systems generally run on a closed loop that simply circulates the air already present in our homes.
-All of this together means that we stay quite comfortable and that our energy or fuel costs are lower, but it also means that air pollutants can get in, but rarely get displaced or go out.
+Our homes are well-insulated and air-sealed, and our HVAC systems generally run on a closed loop that simply circulates the air already present in our homes.
+All of this together means that we stay quite comfortable and that our energy or fuel costs are lower, but it also means that air pollutants can get in but rarely get displaced or go out.

 Because of these things, monitoring and maintaining your indoor air quality is a huge deal.
 There are, fortunately, many ways to accomplish this, and many homeowners never deal with any detrimental health issues due to the state of their HVAC system.

 The air filter in your heat pump is responsible for catching dust, mold spores, dust mites, pollen, and a slew of other allergens.
-If the air filter isn’t replaced regularly, it will eventually become bogged down with these pollutants, which will then be blown all throughout the home.
+If the air filter isn’t replaced regularly, it will eventually become bogged down with these pollutants, which will then be blown throughout the home.

-Why Is Regular Heat Pump Maintenance
+Why Is Regular Heat Pump Maintenance Important?

 Heat pumps and other HVAC equipment are significant investments, which is why you need to keep them in good condition so you can get the most out of them.
 Regular maintenance on your heat pump will ensure that it is working properly, running efficiently, and lasting a long time.